AP classes are an excellent way for advanced students to challenge themselves.

 How to Get Into AP Classes

 Generally, getting into an AP class is done through your high school’s registration process.
-However, it is possible to take AP classes that your school does not offer.
+However, taking AP classes that your school does not offer is possible.

 It’s also important to know how to register for AP classes if your student is homeschooled or attends a high school without AP classes.